clyfe/tweet_express/README.md

 </form>
 ```

-Look at `control.coffee file`, that's where all the magic happens.
+Look at `control.coffee`, file that's where all the magic happens.

 ### File structure